idsia-robotics/navground/docs/background/accessors.rst

 .. note::

-   Currently this property has two accessors:

-   - :py:meth:`navground.core.Behavior.target` (read-write) and :py:meth:`navground.core.Behavior.target_ref` (read-only)

-   but this could change in future versions.
+   Currently :py:meth:`navground.core.Behavior.target` (read-write) and :py:meth:`navground.core.Behavior.target_ref` (read-only) are the only two different accessors to the same field but this could change in future nabground versions.

 .. warning::